jfabella/lost-relics-tracker/README.md

 # Lost Relics Daily Tracker

-Keep track of your daily Lost Relics adventure runs, items, and XP in one simple desktop app.
+Track your Lost Relics adventures, items, rewards, and total ENJ automatically.
+Live-updating UI shows both blockchain and non-blockchain items, total runs, estimated gold, and total ENJ, giving you a clear view of your progress every day.

 Built with Python and Tkinter.

 ---
 ## UI Preview